Who We Are

 We understand, anticipate, and respond to the needs of those who have experienced trauma, by providing a comforting and safe treatment environment, promoting self -empowerment of the client.

 Cultural Awareness and Relevancy

-We understand and address the role of race and implicit biases toward people of other cultures; how these can affect client and staff behaviors, attitudes, and responses; and how these can impact staff interactions with clients and with each other.
+We understand and address the role of race and implicit biases; how these can affect client and staff behaviors, attitudes, and responses; and how these can impact staff interactions with clients and with each other.

 Netcare Senior Staff

 Brian Stroh, MD